-- 42. The EU judicial system is governed by the EU Treaties.
+37. The EU judicial system is governed by the EU Treaties.
 It is made up of the courts and tribunals of the EU Member States and the CJEU.
-While each EU Member State establishes its own courts and tribunals, all such courts and tribunals must apply and interpret EU law. - 43.
+While each EU Member State establishes its own courts and tribunals, all such courts and tribunals they create must apply and interpret EU law.
 The CJEU has exclusive jurisdiction in ultimately determining the content and scope of EU law.
 Its mandate is to ensure that "in the interpretation and application of the Treaties the [EU] law is observed."
-The CJEU reviews the legality of the acts of the institutions of the EU, ensures that the Member States comply with obligations under the EU
+The CJEU reviews the legality of the acts of the institutions of the EU, ensures that the Member States comply with obligations under the EU Treaties, and interprets EU law at the request of national courts and tribunals.
+In so doing, the CJEU preserves the unique characteristics of EU law and guarantees equality under the law.
+In EU law terminology: it preserves the autonomy of EU law.
+Putting it into the words of the tribunal in BayWa v.
+Spain:

-&lt;sup>63 See, e.g., European Court of Human Rights (ECtHR), App.
-No. 14902/04, Judgement (15 December 2014) at 11-12 - Case of OAO Neftyanaya Kompaniya Yukos v.
+&lt;sup>48 See, e.g., European Court of Human Rights (ECtHR), App.
+No. 14902/04, Judgement (15 December 2014), 2nd Ruling - Case of OAO Neftyanaya Kompaniya Yukos v.
 Russia (Exhibit 37) (finding that Russian authorities violated the investor's rights by failing to accord sufficient time for them to prepare their cases before national courts and awarding 1.9 billion EUR in damages to the ex-shareholders of the investor to be paid by Russian authorities).

-&lt;sup>64 See TEU, Art.
+&lt;sup>49 See TEU, Art.
 19 (Exhibit 04); TFEU, Art.
-251 et seq.
+251 et seg.
 (Exhibit 05).

-&lt;sup>65 See TEU, Art.
+&lt;sup>50 See TEU, Art.
 19(1) (Exhibit 04); CFREU, Arts.
 47, 51(1) (Exhibit 22); CJEU, Case 26/62, ECLI:EU:C:1963:1 - van Gend & Loos (Exhibit 41).

-&lt;sup>66 See TEU, Art.
+&lt;sup>51 See TEU, Art.
 19(1) (Exhibit 04).